yescine/DAViD/README.md

 ## ⚖️ License
 This repository contains components under different licenses:

-- The SynthHuman dataset is available for non-commercial use, refer to [TODO.txt]() for details.
+- The SynthHuman dataset is available for non-commercial use, refer to [CDLA-2.0](./LICENSE-CDLA-2.0.txt) for details.
 - The models and runtime code are released under the permissive [LICENSE-MIT.txt](./LICENSE-MIT.txt).

 ## 📊 The SynthHuman Dataset